 If your hard drive is not detected or not showing up in Disk Management, it may have one of the following symptoms.
 It could be a connection issue, driver issue, faulty BIOS settings, or something else, as shown below:

 All these errors can be fixed, and follow the solutions in the next two parts to make your internal or external hard drive show up on Windows again.
-We have a video tutorial on solving the hard drive not showing up in Windows 11/10/8/7.
-You can use both video and text solutions to solve problem.
+We have a video tutorial on solving the problem of the hard drive not showing up in Windows 11/10/8/7.
+You can follow video and text solutions.

 Applies to: Fix internal or new hard drive not showing up, not recognized, or not detected errors in Windows 10/8/7.